Although flexion synergy patterns after stroke can be frustrating to deal with, they are actually a sign of improvement.

 The more you move your affected muscles, the more your brain can create new neural pathways that will reestablish communication with muscle groups.

-Of course, this can be hard to do, especially when movements are abnormal.
+Of course, this can be hard to do, especially when movements are unnatural.
 That’s why your best option is to work with a physical therapist to find the ideal approach.

 As you continue with your exercises, you should eventually achieve normal movement and function — to get as close as possible.